hmv-workspace/ai-adventures/text-to-action/VISION_AND_ROADMAP.md

 - **Natural Language First:** Users describe what they want; the system figures out how to do it.
 - **Dynamic & Extensible:** Support for new actions, services, and integrations can be added easily.
 - **Personalized Experience:** Remember user preferences, context, and history for smarter, tailored responses.
-- **Safety & Security:** All actions are performed in a secure, permissioned, and auditable way.
+- **Safety & Security:** All actions are performed in a secure, permission, and auditable way.
 - **Transparency:** Users can see what actions are being taken and why.

 ## Roadmap